TOTPRadius : Azure AD Proxy mode

 These values will be entered into the TOTPRadius configuration settings in the next steps.

-Configure TOTPRadius for Azure AD proxy mode
+Configure TOTPRadius for Azure AD (Microsoft Entra ID) proxy mode

 Login to the admin panel of TOTPRadius and navigate to the setting page ('Settings' button on the main page, or Settings → General settings from the header menu)